NextronSystems/thor-manual/usage/output-options.rst

 Timestamps
 ^^^^^^^^^^

-Timestamp in all modules use the ANSIC standard, which looks like:
+Timestamp in all modules use the ANSI standard, which looks like:

 .. code-block:: none